dunlop-ben/helm-cheat-sheet/README.md

 Create a new chart with a specified name (creates an NGINX chart by default).

 `helm create [CHART NAME]`

+##### --starter

+Option that lets you specify a starter chart.

+`helm create --starter [NAME OF STARTER] [NAME OF CHART]`

+Starter charts should be stored in a specific local directory.

+Run `helm env HELM_DATA_HOME` to return the directory to store starter charts.

+Starter charts should be designed with the following considerations in mind:

+* The 'Chart.yaml' will be overwritten by the generator and specified chart name.
+The `name` property in 'Chart.yaml' file does not need to be parameterized.
+It will be overrriden when executing the `helm create` command.
+* Users will expect to modify such a chart's contents, so documentation should indicate how users can do so.
+* All occurrences of <CHARTNAME> will be replaced with the specified chart name so that starter charts can be used as templates.

 #### helm lint